cloudnative-pg/cloudnative-pg/docs/src/replication.md

   option in the designated primary instance, so that a WAL receiver process is started to connect to the source cluster and receive data

+The created replica cluster can perform backups in a reserved object store from the designated primary, enabling symmetric architectures in a distributed fashion.

 You have full flexibility and freedom to decide your favourite distributed architecture for a PostgreSQL database, by choosing: